Petchiho/oracle/19cR3_OEL7_193000/ReadMe.txt

+In this project, we are deploying a test environment with oracle 19c along with one container database created
+	OEL 7 to be installed.

 1. Edit file "0_env_variables.env" as per your specific environment.

 2. create location to move your installation scripts as a root user.